 In addition to these few onsen facilities, there are several sento (public bath) around the island, often as part of a gym.
 I have visited a few here in Okinawa, but they usually are much more simple compared to onsen.
 Sometimes they have jetted pools or whatnot.

-NOTE: they can not call them onsen if they do not use natural hot spring water, as per the regulations.
-And again, most if not all places state “no tattoo allowed.”
+NOTE: they can not call them onsen if they do not use natural hot spring water, as per the “regulations.”
+And again, most if not all places in Okinawa state “no tattoo allowed.”
+So I re-iterate… it is important to check the rules for each place if you have any tattoo.

 Another interesting option for those interested in Japanese bathing culture is the ganban-yoku 岩盤浴, bedrock bath (sort of like a sauna); click on the link to read more about it, as it is tattoo-friendly since you wear sauna clothes for this experience.
 Some of these are women-only, but some have options for both genders.